What is a Botnet: Usage and Prevention

 Spam

 A constantly growing botnet can send spam messages from different IP addresses and domains without even paying the cost to acquire them or risk giving up their identity.
-But if you send out millions of spam messages daily, considerable email providers can easily block you.
+But if you send millions of spam messages daily, considerable email providers can easily block you.

-Click Fraud
+Click fraud

 Search Engine Optimization